After More Than a Century, Brown Palace Has a Woman Executive Chef - 303 Magazine

 Moyle noticed that many menus make vegetarian options but wanted to go a bit further by having a rotating vegan option.
 It boasts the best of the local produce that Moyle and her staff can find.
 She hopes it can be something people want to explore rather than see it as their only dietary option.

 This switch from the supermarket standard to the livelihood of local independent farms matches the eloquent plating and sophisticated standard the Palace Arms seeks to uphold.
 They care for their farmer equally to that of the customer.
-This sense of unity comes through in their table-side presentations of flaming cocktails and caesar salad.
+This sense of unity comes through in their table-side presentation of caesar salad.
 The waitstaff engages with guests throughout the meal to further the creation of community.